-Gränges regularly conducts internal audits of its local operations, including effective implementation of policies such as the Code of Conduct, Supplier Code of Conduct and the Anti-Corruption Policy.
-The internal audit programme includes criteria to ensure awareness of the policies and the Whistleblower function, that relevant participants have conducted training in the Code of Conduct and anti-corruption, and verifies that the Supplier Code of Conduct has been implemented and signed by suppliers.
-During 2020, one internal audit session were conducted.
-If needed and when applicable, Gränges also engages a third-party to conduct due diligence.
-No such due diligence was performed in 2020.
+Gränges regularly conducts internal audits of its local businesses, including effective implementation of policies such as the Code of Conduct, Supplier Code of Conduct and the Anti-Corruption Policy.
+The internal audit programme includes criteria to ensure awareness of the policies and the Whistleblower function, that relevant participants have conducted training in the Code of Conduct and anti-corruption and verifies that the Supplier Code of Conduct has been implemented and signed by suppliers.

 1) UN Global Compact, UN Universal Declaration of Human Rights, Sustainable Development Goals, and the OECD Guidelines for Multinational corporations.

-2) Suppliers with a purchase value above SEK 5 million, CNY 5 million or USD 0.5 million.
+2) All metal suppliers and other suppliers with a purchase value above SEK 5 million or equivalent in local currency.